fickya1987/Q-A-Rag-App-with-Gemma-LLM-and-Streamlit/README.md

-# Q-A-Rag-App-with-Gemma-LLM-and-Streamlit
+# Q-A-Rag-App-with-Llama-LLM-from-Groq-and-Streamlit
-Q/A Rag App with Gemma LLM and Streamlit
+Q/A Rag App with Llama LLM and Streamlit